2004–2008 volcanic activity of Mount St. Helens: 2006 activity

 Following the collapse of the dome and whaleback, a new feature, termed the "slab", began growing.
 Approximately the size of a football field, the large, cooled volcanic rock was being forced upward as quickly as 6 ft per day, though the top part of the slab would usually collapse on a daily basis, under its own weight.

 On July 21, 2006, the crater rim was reopened to hikers.

 On December 19, 2006, an eruption sent a steam plume billowing over Washington.

 2008 activity

 After a relatively quiet 2007, on January 16, 2008, USGS geologist John S. Pallister spotted steam seeping from the lava dome in Mount St. Helens' crater.
 At approximately the same time, the Pacific Northwest Seismograph Network recorded a magnitude 2.9 earthquake, followed by a small tremor that lasted for nearly ninety minutes, and a magnitude 2.7 earthquake.
 But by the end of January, the lava dome growth had stopped.
-On July 10, 2008, it was determined that the eruption that began in 2004 had ended, after 5 months of inactivity.
+On July 10, 2008, it determined that the eruption that began in 2004 had ended, after 5 months of inactivity.